Skip to main content

 Liminal AI

-Autonomous agent — plans and runs tools on your machine
+Autonomous agent that plans and runs tools on your machine

 Cursor